Fund new public infrastructure

 More choice is better.
 This is especially true when it comes to how we move around our ward and city, not just by car but by transit and everything else in between.
 Choice will make our communities more resilient, prosperous and vibrant.
-With this in mind, it is unfathomable that very little has been done in the past 3 years to move public transit projects (LRT/BRT) forward in the newer communities of Ward 5 that so desperately need it.
+With this in mind, it is unfathomable that very little has been done in the past 4 years to move public transit projects (LRT/BRT) forward in the newer communities of Ward 5, areas that so desperately need it.

 Safety is necessary to any healthy society and it can be improved upon in a number of ways.
-As Councillor, I will work to ensure additional resources are invested in the Calgary Police Service and other complimentary institutions in order for them to have a healthier presence around our schools, parks and homes.
+As Councillor, I will work to ensure additional resources are invested in the Calgary Police Service while also utilizing other complimentary institutions/organizations in order to ensure a reduction in crime but with a more proactive approach.

 Public services such as snow removal, maintenance of public spaces and lack of appropriate public lighting are just some of the concerns that keep popping up in my conversations with residents of Ward 5.
 This is for good reason, as many corners of the NE have been neglected and fallen in disrepair over the years.

 Build sustainable neighbourhoods

 For too long the city has developed based on a short sighted vision, building new districts without access to basic services while allowing existing neighborhoods to decline.
 This approach to development is not sustainable.
 We can no longer afford to build communities in ways that dilutes limited resources, leaving both existing and new neighborhoods under-served and lacking the most basic services.